-You tell the Game Master what you want your character to try and accomplish, such as "I want to beat this guy at arm wrestling" or "I try to grab the gun before she can."

-The Game Master determines the appropriate ability and focus (if any), then assigns a target number to the task for you and your opponent, based on the task's overall difficulty.

-Compare the test results.
+- You tell the Game Master what you want your character to try and accomplish, such as "I want to beat this guy at arm wrestling" or "I try to grab the gun before she can." - The Game Master determines the appropriate ability and focus (if any), then assigns a target number to the task for you and your opponent, based on the task's overall difficulty. - You and your opponent both make ability tests and determine the test results, including spending Fortune points on the roll, if either of you wish. - Compare the test results.
 If you equal or exceed the TN and exceed your opponent's test result, you win.
 If you both exceed the TN and there's a tie, whoever rolled higher on the Drama Die wins.
 If it's still a tie, then whoever has the higher ability wins.
 If that is still a tie, then it's just a tie and nobody wins.
 The same is the case if both of you fail to exceed the TN.